wlepage/digitalimagecorrelation/index.md

 From the five subsets (one from the first example, and four more from the second example), there are five total points for which the displacements have been calculated.
 Each of these points can be referred to as a _DIC point_.

-Two important dimensions in a DIC calculation are the _subset size_ and the _step size_.
-The subset size is the width and height of the subset square in the reference image.
-The step size is the distance between subset centers.
-Both the subset size and step size are measured in units of pixels.
-Since DIC calculations are performed on images with inherent units of pixels, DIC algorithms are length-scale independent.
-The length scale of the displacements (e.g. millimeters) is introduced by the magnification of the images.

 The displacement at each DIC point is a vector, so the components of the vector can be decomposed.
 For two dimensions of displacement, the components can be written in a Cartesian coordinate system as the horizontal displacement (_u_) and vertical displacement (_v_).
 Three dimensions of displacements (_u_, _v_, and _w_) can also be measured with a more complicated type of DIC that uses triangulation -- more on this in the section on the [main types of DIC](#DICtypes).
 <br /><br />![DIC points]({{site.baseurl}}/assets/img/DICfivepoints-01.png)<br /><br />